Full HTML

 Full Text:

-A review of chart and verbal consent from patient’s family prior to reporting case.
+We conducted a review of the patient’s chart and obtained verbal consent from the patient’s family prior to reporting the case.

 References: